 We have volunteer placements that suit all ages, from teenagers to the over 50s.
 Whether you are an individual, part of a group or a family we offer general interest placements as well as those that match your studies.
 You can volunteer abroad with Kaya as an individual or with one or more friends and, whichever you prefer, you are sure to make new friends, both local to your project destination and volunteers from around the world.
 What a great way to meet new people and learn more about other cultures.

 Volunteering abroad with Kaya means that you are secure in the knowledge that we have matched your skills and interests with the needs of the project when recommending the best placement for you.
 We don’t believe in a one size fits all approach, as we think this is not in the best interests of your or the projects.
-You will also know that you will be working on a sustainable projects that are available all year round and that meet ethical standards.
+You will also know that you will be working on sustainable projects that are available all year round and that meet ethical standards.

 Kaya works in a number of different project development areas.
-Choose to volunteer in environmental, marine or wildlife conservation research, education, arts, community development initiative such as building, sports or childcare, NGO development, and we have many excellent medical and health placements for those with experience or studying medicine or a related health science.
+Choose to volunteer in environmental, marine or wildlife conservation research, education, arts, community development initiatives such as building, sports or childcare, NGO development, and we have many excellent medical and health placements for those with experience or studying medicine or related health science.

 So join us at Kaya as a global citizen and volunteer abroad during your next holiday!

 TYPES OF VOLUNTEER ABROAD PROJECTS

 These volunteering placements offer you the chance to join a building, childcare, sports and/or women’s empowerment project.
 Bring your enthusiasm, team spirit and flexibility to work where needed while volunteering and living at the heart of a community.

 BUSINESS VOLUNTEER ABROAD

 Business volunteering placements offer you the chance to experience first hand the challenges and priorities that impact the international development and not for profit sector while helping to develop the capacity and sustainability of organisations seeking support